Calcifer2002/Trace-n-Learn--typ/technical_manual/technical_manual.md

 ![FRONT_END](technical_manual/images/FRONT_END.png)

-**Figure X.** - Front-end
+**Figure 4.** - Front-end

 **Database:** The Firebase database stores the data that the application sends and needs.
-Below is a screenshot of the users child in the firebase database where the long combination of letters and numbers is the user UID, under which we have stored the relevant keys such as
+Below is a screenshot of the users child in the firebase database where the long combination of letters and numbers is the user UID, under which we have stored the relevant keys such as:

-If they attempted letters or not,
+* If they attempted letters or not,
-Their traced accuracy value
+* Their traced accuracy value
-Flower counter to represent progress of the child
+* Flower counter to represent progress of the
-Free play keys of the same
+* Free play keys of the same

 The storage keys for each user keeps going till z and we have a “username” key where we store the users username.

-* **If they attempted letters or not,
-* **Their traced accuracy value
-* **Flower counter to represent progress of the
-* **Free play keys of the same

 ![BACKEND](technical_manual/images/BACKEND.png)

-**Figure X.** - Backend
+**Figure 5.** - Backend
 <br><br>
 ## 2.2 Architectural Components Reuse and Third-Party Integration
 **Firebase Backend -** The system uses Firebase for database integration utilizing Firebase Realtime Database to store and fetch learning scores securely.
 Firebase Authentication ensures that the user’s data is safely and securely stored.